Guannings/MonteCarlo-Portfolio-Optimizer/README.md

 Constraints Applied: To prevent over-concentration (e.g., putting 100% into Tech), the model enforces "guardrails":

+a.
 No single asset can exceed 70%.

+b.
 Every asset must have at least a 2% allocation to ensure diversification.

+c.
 The sum of weights must strictly equal 100%.

-**5. Monte Carlo Simulation (The "Stress Test")** Historical data is limited—it only shows us one version of the past.
+**5. Monte Carlo Simulation (The "Stress Test")**

+Historical data is limited—it only shows us one version of the past.
 To understand the future, I implemented a Monte Carlo Simulation.

 This engine generates 10,000 theoretical future market paths based on the statistical properties (drift and standard deviation) of the optimized portfolio.

-Why this matters: In Real Estate and Urban Planning, we often deal with uncertainty.
+Why this matters: In the real world, we often deal with uncertainty.
 This simulation moves beyond "average returns" to look at tail risks—specifically, the 95% Value at Risk (VaR).
 It answers the critical question: "In the worst 5% of possible futures, is the portfolio still solvent?"

 **6. Technology Stack & AI Integration**

 This project utilizes a modern, AI-assisted workflow:

+a.
 Language: Python (NumPy for matrix math, Pandas for data handling).

+b.
 Data Source: Yahoo Finance API (Real-time adjusted close prices).

+c.
 AI Implementation: Large Language Models (LLMs) were utilized to accelerate syntax generation and debug complex optimization constraints, allowing focus to remain on financial logic and architectural design rather than boilerplate coding.

 **7. Key Findings**

 The model rejected a balanced approach in favor of an aggressive growth strategy suitable for a long-time horizon (Student/Early Career profile):

+a.
 Optimal Allocation: Heavily weighted toward SPYM (~60%) and QQQ (~23%), with minor allocations to hedges.

+b.
 Projected Outcome: The simulation predicts a mean annualized return (CAGR) significantly outperforming a standard savings account, with a 95% probability of positive returns over a 5-year period.

 ==============================================================================================

 # Acknowledgments & Methodology
 This project was developed using an AI-Assisted Workflow.

 The conceptual architecture, financial strategy, asset selection, and risk constraints were designed by the author.

-The underlying Python syntax and library implementation were generated via Large Language Models (Gemini), demonstrating a modern approach to rapid prototyping and financial modeling where technical execution is accelerated by AI. **This approach focuses on leveraging AI as a force multiplier for rapid prototyping and complex quantitative modeling.**
+The underlying Python syntax and library implementation were generated via Large Language Models (Gemini), demonstrating a modern approach to rapid prototyping and financial modeling where technical execution is accelerated by AI.

+**This approach focuses on leveraging AI as a force multiplier for rapid prototyping and complex quantitative modeling.**